 - Some might prefer a more powerful pickup

 Premium Pick – Squier Classic Vibe ‘60s Mustang

 The Squier Classic Vibe ’60s Mustang Bass is the classiest in this list, with two beautiful finishes that never let down: Olympic White and Surf Green.
 The finish and style really make it look like the old Fenders but with a shorter scale.

 The combination of nato body, maple neck, and Indian laurel fretboard turns it into a very unique sounding instrument, while at the same time it’s extremely versatile for most situations.
 The Fender-designed Alnico Split Single-coil feels and sounds almost as good as its more expensive bigger brother, even to the point that some players simply can’t differentiate them.

-Generally, the first thing I inspect in an instrument is fret edges.
-This beauty has no hard edges, so, I can’t not love it for this.
+Generally, the first thing I inspect in an instrument is the fret edges.
+This beauty has no hard edges, so I can’t not love it for this.

 It comes with a high quality and good for intonation 4-saddle Vintage-style bridge and precisely solid vintage-style tuners.